tudo-astroparticlephysics/Cor-PlusPlus/README.md

 To compile the source code a compiler with C++11 support is neccesary (gcc > 4.8).
 A reduced feature level is available with old gcc up to version 4.6

+Clone this repository with git clone and load the included submodules with

+git submodule update --init --recursive git pull --recurse-submodules

 - - -

 ## Versions